-Our organization has the following governing bodies and committees in the governance structure: The board consists of four (4) Executive Board members and the Supervisory Board with three (3) members.
+Our organization has the following governing bodies and committees in the governance structure:

+In 2019 the board consists of three (3) Executive Board members and the Supervisory Board with three (3) members.

 The following committees are responsible for decision-making in economic, environmental and social impacts: Executive Board.